Lotus Eater

 Lotus Eater (formerly As Daylight Fades) were a Scottish heavy metal band from Glasgow.
-Playing a style that puts a heavy emphasis on rhythm and downtuning, they have been cited by publications such as NME and Metal Hammer as helping to lead the new wave of heavy music in Britain alongside groups like Loathe and Holding Absence.
+Playing a style that puts a heavy emphasis on rhythm and downtuning, they have been cited by publications such as NME and Metal Hammer as helping to lead the new wave of heavy music in Britain alongside groups like Loathe, Modern Error and Holding Absence.

 History

 On 17 February 2015, they opened for Incite at their Glasgow headline show.
 On 22 January 2016, they released their single "Novaturient", which was accompanied by a music video.
 On 27 May 2016, they released their debut EP Love // Loss.
 From 24 June to 11 August, they toured the UK in support of the EP.

 Jamie McLees' entrance into the band in late 2016 led to a distinctive musical shift into a sound much darker and heavier.
 Partly because of this, As Daylight Fades changed their name and rebranded into Lotus Eater.
 On 26 February 2017, they released the single "Dead to Me".
 24 March 2017, they released their self-titled debut EP.
 In July 2018, they signed to Hopeless Records, making them the first UK band to be signed to the label.
 The announcement was accompanied by the release of the single "Break It" and its music video.
 On 19 July 2018, they released the singles "Branded" and "Crooked".
 On 31 October 2018, they opened for Neck Deep at their Halloween, sold-out, headline show in Manchester alongside Parting Gift and Strains.

 In March 2019, they opened for Blood Youth on their UK headline tour, alongside Palm Reader.
 The band opened for Make Them Suffer on their May 2019 UK tour.
 From 2–9 June 2019, they toured the UK alongside Modern Error.

 On 10 August 2019, they performed at Bloodstock Festival.
 From 7–17 October 2019, they opened for Issues on their European headline tour.
 On 29 October 2019, they released the single "Freaks" featuring rapper Freddie Sunshine.
 In August 2020, founding guitarist Alan Ross left the band after their show at Bloodstock.
 In the meantime, Jack Dutton (Ex Parting Gift) joined the band as replacement.
 On 20 November 2019, they released the single "Second to None".
 The band were featured on Bring Me the Horizon's 24 minutes song "Underground Big {HEADFULOFHYENA}", as a part of their Music to Listen To... album, which was released on 27 December 2019.